 Corie now resides in Houston, Texas, where she works for a Houston-based political consulting firm and serves in an advisory position to many organizations nationwide.
 She holds a degree in political science and history from Simmons College.

 Richard N. Lorenc, Director

-Richard Lorenc is the Director of Programs & Alumni Relations at the Foundation for Economic Education (FEE).
+Richard N. Lorenc is the Chief Operating Officer of the Foundation for Economic Education (FEE).
 Founded in 1946, FEE inspires, educates, and connects future leaders with the economic, ethical, and legal principles of a free society.
-In this role, Lorenc oversees FEE’s educational programs for high school and college students, including the summer seminar series.
+In this role, he supports FEE’s business unit leaders, supervises program measurement, and participates in organizational strategy and business planning.

 Chris is an entrepreneur and technologist.
 He has been writing software for fun since age seven and professionally since age sixteen.
 He has lead several companies from inception to profitability and now serves as a board member and technology advisor to the Coalition.